 THPRD is committed to providing a fun, memorable, and safe camp experience.
-We will be continuously monitoring state and federal guidelines and will adapt our programs as needed to ensure the safety of all participants.
+We will be monitoring state and federal guidelines and will adapt our programs, as needed, to ensure the safety of all participants.
 We will communicate any changes to families as guidelines are updated.

-Our regular procedures regarding sun protection will also be strictly followed, including encouraging staff and campers to play or take breaks in shaded areas, having children apply sunscreen least every two (2) hours, and after drying off from being wet.
+Our regular procedures regarding sun protection will also be strictly followed, including encouraging staff and campers to play or take breaks in shaded areas, having children apply sunscreen at least every two (2) hours, and after drying off from being wet.
 Participants will be encouraged to drink plenty of water to stay cool and avoid dehydration.
-In case of high temperatures, we will also provide misters to provide additional cooling, if necessary.

 Will THPRD track any illness symptoms or outbreaks?

 Campers or staff testing positive for COVID will be asked to isolate for 5 days.